-Cyprus police find fourth body after man confesses to 7 killings
+A killer confessed to the murders of 5 women and 2 young girls.
+Police just discovered the 4th body

 (CNN)Police in Cyprus have found a fourth body in what looks to be the island's first ever serial killing case.

-Cypriot authorities also expect to retrieve a fifth body later Monday, the state Cyprus News Agency reported.
+Cypriot authorities will continue efforts to retrieve a fifth body Tuesday, the state Cyprus News Agency reported.

 A 35-year-old man is in custody, after confessing to seven murders, the news agency said.